cvoltz/aruba-doubles/README.md

-Double command line applications in your Cucumber features
+Stub command line applications in your Cucumber features

 ## Motivation